map0logo/devdataprod-011/pitch.md

 - This application is published in https://mapologo.shinyapps.io/dp_mapologo

-- Is a small demonstration to show the power and flexibility to generate data directly from the data.
+- Is a small demonstration to show the power and flexibility to generate dynamic reports directly from the data.
 Reproducible Public Data.

 - Instead of offering cumbersome and impractical Excel files, Shiny applications allow to display information in an attractive and dynamic format, much more